-- Of the chip conveyor Follow the cleaning instructions on the Haas Resource Center (diy.haascnc.com).
+- Of the chip conveyor Follow the cleaning instructions on the Haas service site (go to www.haascnc.com click on the Service tab).
 If necessary, close the doors and reverse the conveyor so the jammed part or material is accessible, and remove.
 Use lifting equipment or get assistance for lifting heavy and awkward parts. - Of a tool and material/part Close the doors, press [RESET] to clear and displayed alarms.
 Jog the axis so the tool and material are clear. - Of the Automatic Tool Changer/tool and spindle Press [RECOVER] and follow the on-screen instructions. - If the alarms do not reset or you are unable to clear a blockage, contact your Haas Factory Outlet (HFO) for assistance.